mbocon/EmailJS_tutorial/README.md

 - Looks much better than using the default anchor tag with a mailto: in the href.

 - Very easy to use and comes with a lot of built-in functionality.
+No need to worry about managing state or multiple variables.
+EmailJS takes care of everything for us.